16 Only-in-Georgia Attractions & Places

-Georgia has no shortage of incredible places to explore from beaches and mountains to cities and small towns.
+Georgia has no shortage of incredible attractions to explore from beaches and mountains to cities and small towns.
 Among them, the Peach State holds some unique titles and has some quirky landmarks you'll find only here.

 Georgia Aquarium in Atlanta.
 Photo by @romana_zackova